-While providing comprehensive treatment to assigned patients, students will develop experience and competence in designated periodontic procedures.
-Additionally, the didactic component of this course will emphasize surgical procedures used in management of periodontal diseases.
-It will assist the student in developing an appreciation and understanding for the interrelationships between periodontics and other disciplines.
+The didactic component of this course will build upon understanding of periodontal diagnosis and treatment planning and will emphasize surgical procedures used in management of periodontal diseases.
+It will assist the student in appreciating and understanding the interrelationships between periodontics and other disciplines.
+Students will develop experience and competence in designated periodontic procedures while providing comprehensive treatment to assigned patients.